grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 #### Array and Object

-Request specified by Array or JavaScript Object can be defined with the following parameters.
+A request specified by Array or Object can be defined with the following parameters.

-When a Request definition is provided as an Array then the order of items is relevant.
-Check the `Position` column for the correct order.

 | Position | Name              | Type             | Description                                                                                                                 |
 | -------- | ----------------- | ---------------- | --------------------------------------------------------------------------------------------------------------------------- |